 The Keith Muckelroy Memorial Award 2015

-As ever, these books covered a wide range of topics, which made assessment more difficult.
+As ever, submissions covered a wide range of topics, which made assessment more difficult.
 One of them was co-authored by Dave Parham, so he had to stand down from the judging panel this year, leaving Colin Martin, Paula Martin, Mark Redknap and Alison Sheridan.
 Without this reduction to four it would have been almost impossible for the judges to read and circulate all the nominated books in the time available.

 The number of nominations prompted the judges to look closely at the criteria.
 Nominated books should reflect the interests, aspirations, and high scholarly standards of Keith Muckelroy.
 This implies, in our judgement, nautical or maritime archaeology (interests), reaching testable archaeological conclusions by the systematic acquisition, processing, and analysis of data (aspirations), and the highest scholarly standards.